8 Wonders Of The World | Are They Worth Visiting?

 Best Time of the Year to visit

 The best seasons to visit Petra are spring (March to May) and autumn (September to November).
-The weather is mild, with fewer crowds than in the extreme heat of summer and the occasional winter rains.
+The weather is mild, with fewer crowds than in the extreme heat of summer and winter rains.

 Tips for visiting